Link Search Menu Expand Document

 // For bots only

-This will create an event handler class MyEventHandler, create a MadelineProto session, and set the event handler class to our newly created event handler.
+The example code above defines an event handler class MyEventHandler, creates a MadelineProto session, and sets the event handler class to our newly created event handler.

 The new startAndLoop method automatically initializes MadelineProto, enables async, logs in the user/bot, initializes error reporting, catches and reports all errors surfacing from the event loop to the peers returned by the getReportPeers method.

-All events are handled conrrently thanks to async, here’s a full explanation.
+All events are handled concurrently thanks to async, here’s a full explanation.

 To access the $MadelineProto instance inside of the event handler, simply access $this: